-(7) Electronic communication protocol.
+(8) Electronic communication protocol.
 The professor will read her e-mail account once a day and reply to messages.
 She will NOT read e-mail on Saturday, Sunday, or during the Spring break.

-(8) Evacuation plan.
-The last page of this syllabus (Page 16) includes the building emergency evacuation routes and emergency procedures.
+(9) Evacuation plan.
+The last page of this syllabus (last page of this syllabus) includes the building emergency evacuation routes and emergency procedures.

-IMPORTANT

-"Students who would require assistance in evacuation are required to inform their instructors in writing during the first week of class and 'Faculty members must then provide this information to the Fire Prevention Services office by fax'.
+IMPORTANT: Students who would require assistance in evacuation are required to inform their instructors in writing during the first week of class and 'Faculty members must then provide this information to the Fire Prevention Services office by fax'.
 Evacuation routes to be used by those with physical disabilities are unavailable for public access.
 These emergency evacuation plans are not available to students online."